vscosousa/LAPR5_3DC_G15/docs/sprint_C/us_7.2.4/readme.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=120&color=4E1764"/>

-# 7.2.7 - As a Doctor, I want to search for entries in the Patient Medical Record
+# 7.2.4 - As an Admin, I want to add new Medical Condition

 ## 1. Context

- `Description:` As a Doctor, I want to search for entries in the Patient Medical Record, namely respecting Medical Conditions and Allergies.
+ `Description:` As an Admin, I want to add new Medical Condition, so that the Doctors can use it to update the Patient Medical Record.

  `Sprint:` This US makes part of the final stage of development of the integrative project of this semester, Sprint C.

-`Objectives:` This US aims to implement a search functionality within the Patient Medical Record system.
-The goal is to allow doctors to efficiently search and retrieve specific entries related to Medical Conditions and Allergies.
+`Objectives:` This US aims to implement a functionality that allows an Admin to add new Medical Conditions to the system.
+The goal is to ensure that doctors have up-to-date information to update the Patient Medical Record.

 ## Level 1